 - Contact Us | Charlotte,NC|MeckMIN

-“Dwelling in a Time of Plagues” Interfaith Art Project Havtachah – the Promise by Mike Wirth 3900-A Park Road | Charlotte, NC 28209 / Tel. firstname.lastname@example.org 704.565.5455 , a Queens University professor, entitled "Havtachah – the Promise," honors those in our community who are living in tent cities and who face dire economic hardship and housing insecurity.
-This Charlotte interfaith project, a traveling 16' x 8' mural will originally be installed at Camp North End during the Jewish holiday of Passover, March 28 to April 4.
-It will then move to four other sites around Charlotte for Easter and Ramadan as part of a "pitching our tent tour" that will inspire increased conversation around Charlotte housing.
-Mike Wirth's piece MeckMIN is very pleased to be a part of this project – it partnered with Park Road Baptist Church to host the mural from April 25 to May 12.
-READ ABOUT THE MURAL PROJECT HERE Prayer Service Sunday, May 2, 12-12:30 pm Park Road Baptist Church As part of the Interfaith Mural Project, MeckMIN and Park Road Baptist Church will hold a brief prayer service committing ourselves to continued work to end homelessness.
+“Dwelling in a Time of Plagues” Interfaith Art Project Havtachah – the Promise by Mike Wirth 3900-A Park Road | Charlotte, NC 28209 firstname.lastname@example.org / Tel.
+704.565.5455 Mike Wirth , a Queens University professor, has created this piece entitled "Havtachah – the Promise," to honor those in our community who are living in tent cities and who face dire economic hardship and housing insecurity.
+This community-wide interfaith project features the a traveling 16' x 8' mural.
+It was originally installed at Camp North End during the Jewish holiday of Passover.
+It will move to four other sites around the community for Easter and Ramadan as part of a "pitching our tent tour" that will inspire increased conversation around our need for housing.
+MeckMIN is very pleased to be a part of this project – we're partnering with Park Road Baptist Church to host the mural from April 25 to May 12.
+READ ABOUT THE MURAL PROJECT HERE Prayer Service Calling for an End to Homelessness Sunday, May 2, 12-12:30 pm Park Road Baptist Church As part of the Interfaith Mural Project, MeckMIN and Park Road Baptist Church will hold a brief prayer service committing ourselves to continued work to end homelessness.
 We’ll gather to pray at Mike Wirth’s beautiful and stirring mural "Havtachah – the Promise," which will be on our campus April 25 to May 12.
-Donations will be received for Leah’s Hopes and Dreams to support their new transitional home for formerly homeless men as well as their on-going services to people remain homeless.
+Donations will be received for Leah’s Hopes and Dreams to support their new transitional home for formerly homeless men as well as their on-going services to people who remain homeless.
 LEAH'S HOPES and DREAMS

 - Interfaith Community Programs| Charlotte,NC | MeckMIN